Spy Kids 3-D: Game Over is a 2003 adventure comedy film. It is the third film in the Spy Kids franchise.

 - Rocks Fall, Everyone Dies: Mission Control attempts to do this by spawning a powerful lava monster when they realize that the Big Bad is Railroading the party.
 It doesn't work because falling into the lava is harmless.

 - Running Gagged: "The Guy" becomes Arc Words and a minor plot thread.
 Once the kids reach the entrance to Level 5, "The Guy" appears, opens the way, then gets killed immediately after.
-Nobody brings it up again.
+Everyone then goes back to pretending that Juni is "The Guy" and never brings it up again.

 - Sealed Evil in a Can: The Toymaker is imprisoned in cyberspace.